zlgenuine/physijs/Basic-Shapes.md

 Using any of these shapes is as simple as replacing `THREE.Mesh` in your code with whatever Physijs mesh best suits your geometry.
 You add these meshes to the scene the same way you normally do, `scene.add( mesh_object )`.

-There is one additional parameter you can pass to the `add` method: a callback.
-This callback function will be called when your mesh has been added to the physics simulation.

 Look at the [shapes example](https://github.com/chandlerprall/Physijs/blob/master/examples/shapes.html) to see creating & adding shapes in action.

 ### Notes

 * Use `Physijs.ConcaveMesh` sparingly, it has the worst performance
-* `THREE.PlaneMesh` and `Physijs.PlaneMesh` are not strictly analogous as the latter is infinite
+* `THREE.PlaneMesh` and `Physijs.PlaneMesh` are not strictly analogous as the latter is infinite.
+A very thin BoxMesh can better represent finite planes.
 * `Physijs.CapsuleMesh` is usually good for humanoid player characters